Biden sex assault accuser Tara Reade asks for Russian citizenship

 "It is not true.
 I'm saying unequivocally it never, never happened," he said.

-Reade said she filed a complaint after the alleged incident, but no record of it has been found.
+Reade said she filed a complaint after the alleged incident, but no record of it has been found, and it's not clear if her allegations have ever been formally investigated.

 A 1996 court document says her ex-husband mentioned that she'd complained of sexual harassment while working in Mr. Biden's office.